ASEIITO/xiepu/README.md

 Data download: [Excel]()

 ## License and how to cite
-Attribution 4.0 International (CC BY 4.0)
-Please cite as follows:
+This work is licensed under a Creative Commons Attribution 4.0 International License.
+Please cite as follow:
 ```
 Ito, Asei., Jeahwan Lim, and Hongyong Zhang (2022), "Catching the Political Leader’s Signals: Economic policy uncertainty and firm investment in China," RIETI Discussion Paper Series, 22-E-081.
 ```